schankjacob/startup/README.md

 * Saved/shared fortunes are persistently stored

 ### SIMON HTML
-I'learned a lot from this project!
+I learned a lot from this project!
 It can be found at https://simon.fortunecookie.click/.
 I feel like this project helped me understand how subdomains work a bit more.
 I also learned a bit more about button and table elements and how to use them.
 Additionally, I learned how to make a good header and footer which work across multiple pages.

+### SIMON CSS
+I've learned quite a bit about the formatting of web pages.
+It's interesting how we use flexbox to make pages responsive to different viewports.
+I also love the idea of using CSS to create shapes.
+And of course, learning how to make things just plain look nice never hurt anyone.